ichsnn/slideshare-limit-hidden/README.md

 # Slideshare Limit Hidden

-Web extensions (Chrome, Edge and more) to hide limit overlays
+Web extensions (Chrome, Edge and more) to hide limit overlays on Slideshare